Marhaba Lebanon! – Solo Trip to Beirut and Beyond…

 Visiting Lebanon – Cash is King!

-Due to an ongoing economical crisis, Lebanon is a heavily cash-dependent country.
+Due to an ongoing economic crisis, Lebanon is a heavily cash-dependent country.
 Many establishments do not even accept card payments and it would not be in your best interest to use your card there anyway.
 This is because the official exchange rate and the black market rate differ widely.

 Therefore it is imperative to hold enough money in cash to last your entire stay.
 Otherwise, you may have to rely on receiving money via Western Union if you run out.